HSA Strategy Guide

 Q: What are the HSA Withdrawal Rules?

-Click here for a list of 2025 HSA Qualified Expenses.
+2025 HSA Qualified Expenses.

 Q: Can I delay taking money out of my HSA, so the account has more time to grow tax-free?

 A: Yes!
-Leaving the money in your HSA will enable you to take full advantage of the tax-free growth.
+Leaving the money in your HSA will allow you to take full advantage of the tax-free growth.
 Just make sure you save your receipts, and you can reimburse yourself years later if you like.

 A: Some examples of non-qualified expenses include vacations, vitamins (some supplements can be HSA-eligible), maternity clothes, child care, and elective cosmetic procedures.